Student Support

 • To prepare for the most appropriate career pathway throughout life.

 Before a transition process commences, parents, with support, are encouraged to take time to visit all possible educational settings when considering a placement for a student with a disability.
-The Enrolment Application and Support Procedure (EASP) is one way of identifying the support and personnel required to make the transitioning as smooth as possible.
+The Enrolment Application and Support Procedure (EASP) is one way of identifying the support and personnel required to make the transition as smooth as possible.
 The purpose of a transition meeting is to discuss and plan, collaboratively, a suitable course of action to assist the move as effortlessly as possible.

 "Fairness does not mean that everyone gets the same, Fairness means everyone gets what he or she needs."

-Governing Documents:
+Governing Documents

-Supporting Document:
+Supporting Documents